 One important thing to keep in mind is that at the start, the only interest the administration needs to show is openness to the idea of a new cycling cub.
 Student interest coupled with the sound structure and support you will give the club assisted by the support structure provided by USA Cycling should do the rest.

 Registering the club with USA Cycling is a key part of the process for many reasons.
 Being an official member club with USA Cycling can add legitimacy to the club in the eyes of students, parents, and administration.
-Membership with the National Governing Body of cycling can help assuage many of the concerns the administration may have about approving a high school cycling club.
+Membership with the National Governing Body of cycling can help assuage many of the concerns the administration may have about approving a school-sponsored cycling club.
 Membership also makes certain member benefits available to the club and its members such as discounts on cycling and insurance products through USA Cycling’s Affinity Partners.
 Read more about the benefits of USA Cycling membership here.

 Membership with USA Cycling provides access to an existing nation-wide support structure including licensed coaches, Local Associations, and USA Cycling staff support.
 Membership also allows the club to host sanctioned races, official club practices, camps, and non-competitive events.
 Permitting these events with USA Cycling provides liability protection, rules structure and access to a network of licensed officials.
 A USAC permit also enables your club members to be part of USA Cycling’s results and rankings system and feed into the National Development Program.
 Additionally, membership with USA Cycling allows for the club to purchase general liability insurance.

 Membership is free for all new interscholastic clubs and after that it is only $50 per year.
 You can register your club by filling out the following two forms and emailing, mailing, or faxing them to USA Cycling via the contact information found on the forms themselves: